 Four Quarters is Green and so is WickerMan.
 We do not provide trash service ; you must pack out everything you bring in.
 (LEAVE NO TRACE!!)
 Littering is profound disrespect of the land and will be a cause for expulsion.
 Put your cigarette butts in your pockets.

 All camping at Four Quarters is “Open Camping”.
 When you arrive you and the folks you are camping with will find an open space on the land and set up your campsite.
-Please be mindful of “no camping” areas, as well as areas reserved for registered theme camps and Art Installations
+Please be mindful of marked “no camping” areas, as well as marked areas reserved for registered Theme Camps and Art Installations

 About Grounds Fees

-Four Quarters is happy to have Wicker-Folk stay for extra nights after the burn. (or just leave your site up so you can come back to it for Mad Tea Party) The fees for this are $5 per night for 4QF Members; $10 per night for non-members.
-Please note that the Main-Camp is reserved the weekend prior to WickerMan for a 4QF event, please do not plan on arriving before Tuesday, June 6th.
+Four Quarters is happy to have Wicker-Folk arrive early or stay for an extra night after the burn.
+The fees are $5 per night for 4QF Members; $10 per night for non-members.

 About Our Clothing Policy